Passw/DrDonk-unlocker/readme.md

 * Fix vmware-vmx and derivatives to allow macOS to boot
 * Fix vmwarebase.dll or .so to allow Apple to be selected during VM creation
-* Download a copy of the latest VMware Tools for macOS

-**Note:** VMware Workstation and Player do not recognise the darwin.iso via install tools menu item.
-You will have to manually mount the darwin.iso by selectig the ISO file in the guest's settings.

 In all cases make sure VMware is not running, and any background guests have been shutdown.